-Tip: Check out the very well-done Arizona Municipal Water Users Smart Home Water Guide for tools and tips to investigate and solve unexplained high water bills and the leaks that are typically causing them.
+Tip: Check out this Smart Home Water Guide for ways to investigate and solve unexplained high water bills and the leaks that may be causing them.

 Tip: Use real-time leak detection linked to your mobile device.
-A variety of commercial products will not only generate alerts when usage deviates from your norm, but also help you to gather data necessary to understanding how much water you use and when – all key touchpoints for understanding how best to conserve, and therefore reduce your water bill.
+A variety of commercial products will not only generate alerts when usage deviates from your norm, but also help you understand how much water you use and when.

-Tip: If you do not have real-time leak detection, you can read your home's water meter before and after a two-hour period when no water is being used.
+Tip: Read your home's water meter before and after a two-hour period when no water is being used.
 If the meter does not read exactly the same, there is a leak.

 Tip: Put a little food coloring in your toilet tank.
 If, without flushing, the color begins to appear in the bowl within 30 minutes, you have a toilet leak that should be repaired promptly.

-Tip: One of the simplest ways to decrease water used for irrigation is to limit the turf areas that require a large amount of water, along with other plants that have moderate to high water needs.
-Replace such plants and turf areas with hearty, local, native plants that can survive with less water and less maintenance.
+Tip: Decrease water used for irrigation by limiting turf areas that require a large amount of water, along with other plants that have moderate to high water needs.
+Replace them with hearty, local, native plants that can survive with less water and less maintenance.

-Tip: If you must irrigate, invest in the latest smart irrigation system controllers that account for such things as soil moisture, the weather forecast, soil and plant types, and other important variables.
-Save a lot of money by reducing unnecessary sprinkling!
+Tip: If you must irrigate, invest in smart irrigation system controllers that account for such things as soil moisture, rain, soil and plant types, and other important variables.

 Tip: Invest in EPA WaterSense labeled products, which perform as well as their counterparts, but with at least 20% less water use.
-Installing low flow shower heads and aerator screens on faucets can also help to reduce water consumption without changing one’s behavior.
-Consider investing in an “instant hot water heater,” rather than relying on inefficient hot water tanks.
+Install low flow shower heads and aerator screens on faucets to reduce water consumption, and consider investing in an instant hot water heater, rather than relying on inefficient hot water tanks.

 Tip: Change your behavior.
-Pay attention to the small things, e.g., turn off the water while brushing your teeth, take a shorter shower and turn off the water while washing, take a brief shower instead of a bath, etc.
+Pay attention to the small things: turn off the water while brushing your teeth, take shorter showers and turn off the water while washing, or take a brief shower instead of a bath.